-Prospective CASA/GAL volunteers should attend a general information meeting, submit an application with references, complete an interview with the program staff and attend a 45 hour training.
+Prospective CASA/GAL volunteers should view our On-Line General Information Material or attend an In-Person General Information Meeting, submit an application with references, complete an interview with the program staff and attend a 45 hour training.
 A complete criminal history and child abuse registry check is performed on each applicant.
 Upon completion of their training, CASA/GAL volunteers are sworn in by the Juvenile Court Judge and promise to maintain strict confidentiality, objectivity, and professionalism throughout their appointment.

 The most important benefit of being a CASA volunteer is the chance to make a meaningful contribution to the life of a child who desperately needs your help.
 Many volunteers choose to stay in contact with their CASA “kids” even after they age out of foster care.